Interstellar-Network/interstellar-docs-tech/developers/Manifesto/HWW_comparison.md

 * The system validates the *intent*, not just the cryptographic validity of the transaction

 ---
-## Multisig Integration: From Legacy Devices to Guardian Nodes
+## Multisig Integration: From Legacy Devices to Intent layer Nodes

 Interstellar is designed to support **multi-party approval flows** that include both advanced mobile-native validation and legacy signer compatibility.